 I stay very busy.
-I tutor full-time, and here and there I conduct and supervise ACT and SAT prep classes in California and even Colorado.
-I can be found training tutors so that they can teach classes that are up to my very high standards.
+I tutor full-time, and here and there I conduct and supervise ACT and SAT prep classes in California.
 When I'm not busy with classes and all that they entail, I can be found honing my skills: I tutor high school kids one on one.
 Although this is hard work, tutoring, I have discovered, is the only way to maintain my level of knowledge of these tests.
 And believe it or not, even after all these years, I am still learning about these tests.

 The ACT, SAT, and PSAT tests are very tutorable (coachable) because these tests cover only a very limited range of topics.
 For a test prep expert, half the battle is learning exactly what is going to be on these tests, and the other half is mastering these areas and finding the easiest ways to impart that knowledge.